Discover the possibilities with experiments

 - Set your Experiment split.
 This is the percentage of the original campaign's budget and ad traffic that you want to allocate for this experiment.
 To make sure the experiment gets enough traffic to make a fair comparison, we recommend setting your experiment split at 50/50.

 Note that you cannot change the split while an experiment is running.

 - Click Save.

 - After a few minutes, check to make sure there were no errors in experiment creation:

-- Click the Experiments tab and find the experiment you just created.
+- Go back to the Experiments page and find the experiment you just created.

-- If errors were encountered in experiment creation, there will be a Download errors link in this experiment's Action column.
+- If errors were encountered in experiment creation, there will be a Download errors link in this experiment's Actions column.
 Click this link, fix the errors, and try creating the experiment again.

 Ad traffic is split between the experiment and the original campaign based on individual searches.
 Relevant searches will randomly bring up either ads from your experiment or ads from your original campaign.
 This means that individual customers could see ads from both sources if they search multiple times.

 Experimenting with settings